-National Chocolate Eclair Day is observed annually on June 22nd.
-This is a day for everyone to enjoy a delicious cream-filled pastry that is covered in smooth chocolate.
+National Chocolate Eclair Day, on June 22nd annually, recognizes a delicious cream-filled pastry covered in smooth chocolate.

-The French make many delicacies from a dough called pate a choux.
-One of these pastries is the Eclair.
-It is piped into an oblong shape using a pastry bag.
-When baked, it is light and crispy on the outside and hollow on the inside making it the perfect avenue for transporting creamy vanilla or chocolate creme.
+Well, we know the French make many delicacies from dough.
+These particular pastries are made from a dough called pate a choux.
+And one of these pastries is the Eclair.
+They pipe it into an oblong shape using a pastry bag.
+Once baked, the eclair is light and crispy on the outside and hollow on the inside making it the perfect avenue for transporting creamy vanilla or chocolate creme.

-The word “eclair” comes from the French word, meaning “flash of lightning.”
-The connection between this and this French pastry remains unclear.
+The word eclair comes from the French word, meaning “flash of lightning.”
+The connection between the word and this French pastry remains unclear.

-Originating during the nineteenth century in France, the eclair was first called “pain à la Duchesse” or “petite Duchesse”.
-It is believed, by food historians, that eclairs were first made by French chef Antonin Careme (1784-1833).
+Originating during the nineteenth century in France, the eclair was first called pain à la Duchesse or “petite Duchesse.”
+Food historians believe that French chef Antonin Careme (1784-1833) first developed the eclair.

 The 1884 Boston Cooking School Cook Book, by Mrs. D.A.
 Lincoln, has the first known English-language recipe for eclairs.

-Long Johns are marketed under the name eclairs in some parts of the United States.
-The two are not quite identical.
-Long Johns are made with donut pastry and typically filled with a vanilla pudding or custard, making it a simpler and less expensive alternative to the eclair.
+In some regions of the United States, Long Johns are marketed under the name eclairs.
+However, the two are not quite identical.
+Long Johns are made with donut pastry and typically filled with vanilla pudding or custard.
+The eclair, on the other hand, requires a little more effort and expense to make.